Minnesota Utility Assistance – Help with Heating, Gas, Fuel

 Alliant Energy

 This utility company Offers grants to needy customers credit toward their current gas and electric bills.
-If you are eligible for the Low Income Home Assistance Program, you qualify for assistance.
+You qualify for assistance if eligible for the Low Income Home Assistance Program.
 Each family received a monthly credit toward their utility bills.
 800-255-4268.
-Minnesota Energy Assistance providers.
+Minnesota Energy Assistance Providers.
 Find help in your county.

 Help with Xcel Energy Bill

-Energy assistance is available to financially qualified low-income customers who do not have to pay more than 10% of the gross family income on their Xcel Energy bill each month.
+Energy assistance is available to financially qualified low-income customers who do not have to pay more than 10% of their monthly Xcel Energy bill’s gross family income.

 If you have had your service services disconnected, please get in touch with Xcel Energy immediately to set up a payment plan and get references to local and government assistance benefits.